remotemobprogramming/mob/README.md

   - *Why?* This provides more calm (and less diversion) for the rest of the mob as the video conference layout doesn't change, allowing the rest of the mob to keep discussing the problem and finding the best solution, even during a Git handover.
 - **Share audio**
   - Share your audio when you share your screen.
   - *Why?* Sharing audio means everybody will hear when the timer is up.
-So everybody will help you to rotate, even if you have missed it coincidental or deliberately.
+So everybody will help you to rotate, even if you have missed it coincidentally or deliberately.
+- **Use a timer**
+  - Always specify a timer when using `mob start` (for a 5 minute timer use `mob start 5`)
+  - *Why?* Rotation is key to good pair and mob programming.
+Just build the habit right from the start.
+Try to set a timer so everybody can have a turn at least once every 30 minutes.

 ## More on Installation